flyconnectome/tracerutils/README.md

 The package is currently only compatible with macOS.

 ## Development
 This package is very much a work in progress.
-It is largely untested, has quite a few known issues, and is likely to change significantly over the short term.
-I would recommend that you don't make anything dependent on **tracerutils** until it is in a more stable state.
+It is largely untested, has a few known issues, and is likely to change significantly over the short to medium term.
+I would recommend that you don't make anything critical dependent on **tracerutils** until it is in a more stable state, but it might be useful in your day-to-day work.